What Do You Know About Mining Safety?

 In 1907, the deadliest year in the history of coal mining occurred.
 This year is infamous for the Monongah mining disaster, which took place in West Virginia, USA.
 The disaster resulted in the deaths of 362 miners, making it the worst coal mining accident in American history.
 The explosion was caused by a combination of factors, including a buildup of coal dust and methane gas.
 The tragedy led to significant changes in mining safety regulations and practices to prevent similar incidents in the future.

-Which of the following is not one of the important things to consider when looking at ground control?
+7. Which of the following is not one of the most important things that should be included when documenting safety procedures?

 Explanation